jontybrook/ffmpeg-install-script/README.md

 ## Overview

-This script automates the installation of the latest static nightly build of FFmpeg on Ubuntu systems.
-Specifically designed for Ubuntu versions 16.04 and above on amd64 architecture, it should also work with other Linux distributions.
+This script automates the installation of FFmpeg static builds on Ubuntu systems.
+Designed for Ubuntu, but it should also work with other Linux distributions.

 _DISCLAIMER - Be careful when running scripts downloaded from the internet.
 Always review them before executing them on your system._

 ## Features

 - Automatically installs the latest FFmpeg static build.
-- Supports multiple architectures: amd64, i686, armhf, and arm64.
+- Automatically detects supported system architectures: amd64, i686, armhf, and arm64.
 - Checks and removes existing FFmpeg installations if needed.
 - Copies ffmpeg and ffprobe binaries to `/usr/local/bin`.
-- Vverifies downloaded files using md5 checksums.
+- Verifies downloaded files using md5 checksum.
 - Tested on Ubuntu 18.04, 20.04, 22.04

 ### Motivation

 The ffmpeg builds provided in Ubuntu's apt repository are old and out of date.
-This script was written to install ffmpeg in Docker container builds, but is perfectly suitable for use on any Ubuntu system.
+This script was written to install ffmpeg in Docker container builds, but is suitable for use on any Ubuntu system.

 ## Prerequisites